darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 * 3 key metrics (Save %, GAA, Clears %)

-* StatLocker branding \+ “Your Stats.
+* StatLocker branding \+ "Your Stats.
 Your Story.
-Your Future.” tagline
+Your Future." tagline

 ---